mwakad/box-office-movie-insights/README.md

 ## Project Overview

-The movie industry is a highly competitive environment,  and understanding what makes a movie profitable is essential for success.
-This project explores potential predictor variables the company can leverage in making data-supported decisions for its new movie studio division to optimize profitability.
+The film industry is a highly competitive environment,  and understanding what makes a movie profitable is essential for success.
+This project explores potential predictor variables a company planning to enter the industry can leverage in making data-supported decisions for its new movie studio division to optimize profitability.
 Three datasets are strategically prepared, merged and cleaned for analysis.
 * bom.movie_gross.csv.gz
 * tn.movie_budgets.csv.gz
 * im.db.zip